 This is the kingdom of believers.
 They are healers and have faith in higher powers.
 I had some trouble with this suit, because the weapon, offering and tool are all the same (a cup), so I had to try and find ways of showing the same object in different styles.

-The king features the weapon of water, which is the cup.
-His wrist shows the philosophy of this kingdom with the latin work “Fides” (Faith), and his hand is pointing up to reinforce this.
+The King features the weapon of water, which is the cup.
+His wrist shows the philosophy of this kingdom with the latin word “Fides” (Faith), and his hand is pointing up to reinforce this.
 His shield has a fish, an obvious symbolic animal for water, and the latin phrase “Deum fons et origo” (Source and Origin, or God).
 Over his shoulder is the symbolic Rod of Asclepius, a serpent-entwined rod wielded by the Greek god Asclepius, a deity associated with healing and medicine.

-The queen of water is holding the offering of the element, a cup.
+The Queen of water is holding the offering of the element, a cup.
 Her cup is overflowing, which symbolizes not wealth of power or money, but abounding faith.

 The Prodigal Jack, he is pouring his cup out, which represents a rebuke of the symbolic water.
 The tool of water is, again, the cup.

 - Time of life: Youth

 - Correspondences: emotion, compassion, divination, intuition, healing, dreams and psychical abilities.
 The manifestations of the element of water are rivers, oceans, lakes, wells, rain, fog, ice, snow, streams and all drinks.
 Animals, especially the seal, dolphin, crab, turtle, frog and all types of fish are also thought to personify the element of water.
 Other mythic and legendary creatures of water include the Mermaid, Oread, Naiad and Sea Serpent.

 Mundus vult Decipi – The World Wants to be Deceived